dwgb93/TEI_WildfireSpread/README.md

 ## Exploratory-Data-Analysis

-The most important features in predicting wildfire spread are:
+The most important features that predict wildfire spread in the logistic regression model is:

-* the previous fire mask
-* wind direction
-* wind speed
-* energy release component
+And in the random forest model:

 ## Predictability-of-Wildfire-Spread